 DEATH of a FATHER

 In the Summer of 2006 our father, Tommy Weber, passed away from cancer of the pancreas.
 My suspicion is that he knew he was not long for this world at least a year or so prior to his passing.
 I suspect this for a number of reasons.
-Firstly, the passionate desire he had for all his sons to be together at his youngest son, Buddy’s, wedding to Angie, in the last year before he passed.
-Jake and I, living respectively in Malibu and Palm Springs at the time and unaware of the reason behind the urgency of his pleas to be at the wedding for one last reunion, were unable to oblige the old man and our younger brother.
+Firstly, the incredibly passionate desire he had for all his sons to be together at his youngest son, Buddy’s, wedding to Angie, in the last year before he passed.
+Something that Jake and I, living in Malibu and Palm Springs at the time, unaware of the reason behind the urgency of his pleas to be at the wedding for one last reunion, were unable to oblige our younger brother and the old man by doing.
 Secondly, he was incredibly generous in the last year or so of his life.
 No sooner coming into a small inheritance from his mother, Pamela’s, estate – of around £100k – than he gave all the proceeds away to us, his three sons.

 Us three brothers and my son Beau carried Tommy’s casket into the service, after which the mourners entered and took their seats.
-We each then read something or gave a small speech for our father, as the refrains of ‘Kinder Days’ – a song I’d recorded and written recently on the west coast – faded away.
+We three brothers read or gave a small speech for our father, as the refrains of ‘Kinder Days’ – a song I’d recorded and written recently on the west coast – faded away.
 Tom had always been my biggest, sometimes only, music fan.

 My Brother and I